madgen/madgen.github.io/posts/2018-12-22-The-Essence-of-Datalog.markdown

 academicAncestor(X,Z) :- advisor(X,Y), academicAncestor(Y,Z).
 ```

-This particular variation has some facts about my academic geneology encoded as
+This particular variation has some facts about my academic geneology encoded in
-the `advisor` predicate and has some basic rules that defines what it means to
+the `advisor` relation and has some basic rules that defines what it means to
 be an `academicAncestor`.
 The facts are no different than a database table.
 The
 allow us to deduce new knowledge out using the facts.
 The first rule says that
 an advisor is an ancestor.
 The second one says the advisor of a known ancestor